willGraham01/PiranhasHalfyord/plot/scenes/01-market.md

 Shufharz will question the party on what they saw.
 The market will be declared a crime scene, but the party will be allowed to investigate the nearby vicinity so long as they are upfront with Shufharz.
 The guard escort will begin to close the market and encourage people along though - at this point any merchants whose goods were saved will be thanking the party too.
-Otherwise, they will be brask with Shufharz and may even mention that this isn't the first they've heard of these "attacks" and why the town guard can't deal with it.
+Otherwise, they will be brash with Shufharz and may even mention that this isn't the first they've heard of these "attacks", and question why the town guard can't deal with it.

 Possible discoveries that the party might make here include: